openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-scroll.md

 }
 ```

-**Description:** Size and position of a subcomponent relative to its parent component.
+**Description:** Size and position of a child component relative to its parent.
 Unit: vp.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full